-What is the CEDAW Report Card?
+What is the Gender Equality Report Card?

-West Coast LEAF publishes the CEDAW Report Card each year on October 18 (Person’s Day), grading the BC government on how well it has adhered to the Convention over the past year.
-As UN CEDAW only reports on Canada every four years, the Report Card monitors BC’s compliance to the Convention between reporting periods in order to hold the government accountable to both UN standards and BC Women.
+For 10 years, West Coast LEAF published the CEDAW Report Card annually, grading the BC government on its adherence to the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) over the past year.
+CEDAW is a United Nations (UN) Convention that “defines what constitutes discrimination against women and sets up an agenda for national action to end such discrimination.”
+As the UN CEDAW Committee only reports on Canada every four years, the Report Card would monitor BC’s compliance with the Convention between reporting periods in order to hold the government accountable to both UN standards and BC women.